Robison Wells: Critical reception

 Variant was released to much critical acclaim, receiving starred reviews from Publishers Weekly and VOYA.
 It also received favorable reviews from Booklist and Kirkus.
 Publishers Weekly also named Variant as one of their Best Books of 2011, and featured Wells as one of their "Flying Starts".

 Feedback has received mixed reviews.
 Kirkus referred to it as "An absorbing read that won't let fans of the first down", while Booklist said "the claustrophobic tightness of the first book is replaced here by a loose series of threats that never solidify into something worth rooting against."

 The Warning was a New York Times bestseller for five weeks.

 The Whitney Awards

 In the spring of 2007, Robison Wells began work on the Whitney Awards, an awards program for LDS fiction.
 He has stated that this idea came from a conversation with friend and fellow author Brandon Sanderson.
-The Whitney Awards are sponsored by LDStorymakers, an author's guild for LDS writers.
+The Whitney Awards are sponsored by Storymakers, an authors guild that holds an annual conference in May.
 Robison Wells served as president of the Whitney Awards Committee for three years, ending in 2010.

 In 2018, Robison received the Outstanding Achievement Award from the Whitney Academy.